Cau-Correa/ms1/README.md

 ## Credits

 ### Code
-It was used code from [You Tube](https://www.youtube.com/) embeded in the Videos section.
+It was used code from [YouTube](https://www.youtube.com/) embedded in the Videos section.

-It was used code from [Sound Cloud](https://soundcloud.com/) embeded in the Videos section.
+It was used code from [SoundCloud](https://soundcloud.com/) embedded in the Videos section.

 The CSS code for the full page background image in the Home Section came from [CSS-Tricks](https://css-tricks.com/perfect-full-page-background-image/)

-The CSS code for responsive embed a You Tube video in the HTML came for the You Tube Channel [Tipswithpunch](https://www.youtube.com/watch?v=9YffrCViTVk)
+The CSS code for responsive embed a YouTube video in the HTML came for the YouTube Channel [Tipswithpunch](https://www.youtube.com/watch?v=9YffrCViTVk)

 Bootstrap4: Bootstrap Library used throughout the project.

-The code for back to top buttom was from [W3schools](https://www.w3schools.com/default.asp).
+The code for the back to top button was from [W3schools](https://www.w3schools.com/default.asp).

 ### Content
 All content was written by the developer.

 ### Media
-The photo used in the project belogs to Ross Nevin.
+The photo used in the project belongs to Ross Nevin.

 Music played on this website was written and produced by Ross Nevin.